by Mark Miraglia | July 29th, 2015

 Your new colleague is a great cultural fit, and seems happy in the role.
 Then, three weeks in, you realize benchmarks haven’t improved and your colleague doesn’t have much to say in meetings.
 They spend a lot of time on systems and tasks they purported to know well and that you discussed during their candidacy at length.
 It begins to dawn on you that this colleague talked the talk, but can’t walk the walk.

 How can this scenario be avoided?
 Some new technologies may offer a solution.

 Tags: assessment, games, gamification, hiring, recruiting, web development

 by Geordie Dudley | July 6th, 2015

-Style may seem like an afterthought – the frosting on the cake that is your website.
-But there are actually some important usability factors related to website design and style.
-A recent project for PINT’s long-term client, Kyocera, illustrates exactly this point.
+A website’s design might seem like an afterthought – the proverbial frosting on the cake – but there are important usability factors imbedded in a website’s design and style.
+A great example of this is a recently completed project for PINT’s long-term client, the Kyocera Corporation.

 Tags: cms, kyocera, PWP, website design